foodycookie/FYP/readme.txt

 Err, everytime you enter the application i think you need to wait a bit.

+I did not upload the libraries folder because it was too big, idk if i should or not.

 Credit to Bow.Pixel for the sprite: https://bowpixel.itch.io/cat-50-animations Credit to all the libraries i used.